anseki/anim-sequence/README.md

 [![ss-01](ss-01.gif)](https://anseki.github.io/anim-sequence/)
 [![ss-02](ss-02.gif)](https://anseki.github.io/anim-sequence/)

-Simple lightweight library for high performance animation in a web page, make preparations for each frame and call the frames with optimized timeline for animation.
+Simple lightweight library for high performance animation in a web page, makes preparations for each frame and calls the frames with optimized timeline for animation.

 ## Methods